Why Read This

 This year, the number of post-PC devices, such as tablets, eReaders, and Internet-capable mobile phones, will eclipse PC devices, such as desktops, laptops, and netbooks.
 The surge in post-PC devices that do less but do it in more places means that security and risk (S&R) professionals no longer have the authority to veto the use of mobile devices or limit use to a specific brand.
 But these devices increase the risks enterprises face, with the prospect of increased theft and rogue apps and questions about data ownership.
 On the other hand, post-PC devices are safer to use than traditional PCs and require less security aftermarket products as a result.
 S&R professionals should aim to bring a measure of control to an increasingly chaotic environment but not stifle employee flexibility and innovation.
 To be successful, enterprises must let device capabilities, not brands, drive support decisions; build a multidevice management infrastructure; set up a company app store; and use thin clients to keep sensitive data off of endpoint devices.

-Tags: Client Computing Hardware, Client Security & Management, Client Systems, Enterprise Mobile Devices, Enterprise Mobility, Infrastructure Security, IT Infrastructure & Operations, Mobile Device Management, Mobile Phones, Mobile Security, Security, Risk and Compliance, Smartphones, Tablets
+Tags: Client Computing Hardware, Client Security & Management, Client Systems, Enterprise Mobile Devices, Enterprise Mobility, Infrastructure Security, IT Infrastructure & Operations, Mobile Device Management, Mobile Security, Security Risk & Compliance, Smartphones & Mobile Phones, Tablets